The Catacombs of Solaris: Exhibition and "Competitive Catacombs"

 Catacombs was exhibited in several forms, including an event titled Isle of Games at the Art + Games Workshop within IÐNÓ in Reykjavík in April 2018, curated by developer Jonathan van Hove.
-In partnership with the 2018 Freeplay Independent Games Festival on August 2017, Ian MacLarty presented the game and provided an interview at Contours, an event curated by independent developer Chad Toprak.
+In partnership with the 2018 Freeplay Independent Games Festival in August 2017, Ian MacLarty presented the game and provided an interview at Contours, an event curated by independent developer Chad Toprak.
 The game was also exhibited online at the German creative gaming festival PLAY in November 2020 through the interactive online art gallery A MAZE.SPACE, curated by the hosts Initiative Creative Gaming.
 In 2021, the game was included as part of the Australian Centre for the Moving Image centrepiece exhibition The Story of the Moving Image, which "explores the way that contemporary game developers approach light as both a subject and material of their work."

 The game was further exhibited at in Bar SK, a Melbourne-based bar that showcased new and experimental digital media, which led to a live event titled Competitive Catacombs based on the game.
 This exhibit reinterpreted the game as a competitive esports event in which two players attempt to recreate a prompt image within a time limit, with the resulting visuals in the game judged against the prompt.
 The concept for the variation originated in part with Nico Disseldorp of independent developer House House, who provided comic prompts whilst watching a person play the game.
 The exhibition was revived at the 'Bar SK x ACMI Playground' during the event Art After Dark, a Melbourne arts festival held in April 2022.